abingham/accu-2017-elm-app/README.md

 After that the webapp should be available on http://localhost:3000.

 When the development server is running, it will monitor changes to the source code and recompile/redeploy as necessary.
+This is probably what you want to do if you're hacking around in the code; it provides a very responsive edit-run cycle.